2018ik/2018ik.github.io/_wiki/church_meetings.markdown

 ## Background

 **Church meetings** are a gathering of believers so that they may be supplied and perfected.
+The meetings are the visible part of the church, and can be described as the tip of the iceberg.

 If there is only a single meeting each week in the church meeting hall based on a definite, regular schedule, it will be difficult for each member to come into function.
 The Lord actually wants to build the church through organic gatherings in each believer's home, that the children, relatives, neighbors, and new ones can all be built up.